pdjr-signalk-plugins/ais-reporter/README.md

 > &nbsp;&nbsp;"enabled": true
 > }

-plugin's built-in defaults expand this to:

 Built in defaults can be overriden by specifying some alternative top-level option values which will be applied to all endpoints.
-Each endpoint configuration can include its own option values which will override any other defaults.
+Each endpoint configuration can include its own option values which will override any top level definitions (including system defaults).

 ### UDP endpoints to report to (```endpoints```)
 A list of service endpoints to which the plugin should send AIS